haoqili/PGP_Trust_Ranking/README.md

 - Edges = A -- signed --> B's Key
 - Person Group: All keys' claiming to be their Name (e.g. the Obama Person group are all keys, fake or real, claiming to be Obama)
     - In our policy, we make the real person inter-sign all the keys s/he has, so all the keys become 1 supernode.
 So every person group should have at most 1 real node.
-- Signing Vilotation point = 1 point for each edge going from a Trust 1 to a Trust 0 key
+- Violation Score: 1 signing violation point for each edge going from a Trust 1 to a Trust 0 key

 **Goal:** How to assign trust to each node to result in the least violation score?